 Nicole began working for the American Red Cross as a Hurricane Recovery Worker.
 During that time, Nicole worked with many persons in several parishes who had enormous needs without the ability to obtain the proper resources to regain or maintain their lives.
 It was at that time that the idea of the Community Commitment agency was born.
 Nicole began servicing persons in the community with her knowledge and personal funds.
 Nicole completed the certified training at Southern University of New Orleans, Treating Children with Post Traumatic Stress.
 Nicole has also been trained to work with the Aggression Replacement Therapy system, and has become certified as a Second Step Behavior Modification Trainer of Trainers.
 Nicole has worked with the Mercy Family Center to provide services in the schools with the Cognitive Behavioral Intervention Training System, CBITS, and has been trained by the Save the Children agency to complete the Journey of Hope social skills training groups within the elementary, adolescent, and administrative settings at schools.It is with this foundation that Nicole L Bouie, through the Community Commitment agency, will successfully serve the New Orleans Community.

-The Community Commitment Education Center Team Consists of: CCEC Board President - Ursula Randle, Catina Walker-Secretary, Antonio Condley- Board Member The CCEC Advisory Board consists of: Duaine Daniels, June Jones, Beverly Collins, Collin Gros, and Liande Wannie.
+The Community Commitment Education Center Team Consists of: CCEC Board President - Nicole Bouie, Ursula Randle-Vice President, Antonio Condley- Board Member, Beverly Nichols-Board Member, Sumner "Bill" Ives-Board Member, Collin Gros-Board Member, Carolyn Reeves-Davis-Board Member.
+The CCEC Advisory Board consists of: Duaine Daniels, Beverly Collins, and Liande Waine.

-CCEC Volunteers/Staff - Beverly Taylor - Community Liaison, Stella Bouie, Maggie Doucett.
-Angela Mason - Volunteers
+CCEC Volunteers/Staff - Cindy Ives, Angela Mason, Delores Thomas, Ollie Johnson - Community Liaison, Stella Bouie, Angela Mason - Volunteers